shayvon-ballard/shayvon-ballard/README.md

 # Hi, I'm ShayVon Ballard 👋

-🔐 Cybersecurity professional transitioning into a SOC Analyst role | Customer Care Specialist at State Farm Insurance focused on fraud detection and compliance monitoring.
+🏆 Tech professional transitioning into SOC Analyst and Data Engineering roles | Customer Care Specialist at State Farm Insurance focused on fraud detection and compliance monitoring.

 ## 🛡️ What I Build
 I build security tools that automate the kind of work SOC analysts do every day — vulnerability tracking, log analysis, threat detection, and network reconnaissance.